borrokk/Plant_disease_detection/README.md

-# Image processing project on Plant disease detection
+# Image Processing Project On Plant Disease Detection
 The aim of the project is identification of the plant diseases to prevent losses in the yield and quantity of the agricultural product.
 The studies of the plant diseases mean the studies of visually observable patterns seen on the plant.
 Health monitoring and disease detection on plant is very critical for sustainable agriculture.